Toggle Location Modal

 1. Targeted Therapy: They are drugs specifically targeting certain proteins or pathways involved in the growth and survival of myeloma cells.

-1. Immunotherapy: It uses the body’s immune system to recognise and destroy myeloma cells.
+1. Immunotherapy: The immune system of the body recognises and destroy myeloma cells.

-1. Corticosteroids: Medications like dexamethasone and prednisone help regulate the immune system to kill cancer cells and reduce inflammation.
+1. Corticosteroids: Multiple myeloma medications like dexamethasone and prednisone help regulate the immune system to kill cancer cells and reduce inflammation.
 They can be taken intravenously or as a pill.

-1. Radiation Therapy: It uses strong beams of energy to target and kill myeloma cells in specific areas affected by these cells, such as bone lesions causing pain or potential fractures.
+1. Radiation Therapy: It uses radiation to target and kill myeloma cells in specific areas affected by these cells, such as bone lesions causing pain or potential fractures.

 Surgery Name Surgery Cost